motet-a/yan/README.md

-# 1TBS — The One True Bocal Style checker
+# Yan — Yet another norminette

 **Work in progress**

-**1TBS** stands for "the one true Bocal style".
-This is a "norminette", a C brace style checker written in Python designed for the EPITECH style.
+**Yan** stands for "Yet another *norminette*".
+This is a C brace style checker written in Python designed for the EPITECH style.

 But unlike the "official" one, this style checker is not a buch of crappy regex getting so easily confused.
-The 1TBS checker is based on a carefully designed tokenizer and an authentic hand-written recursive descent parser.
+Yan is based on a carefully designed tokenizer and an authentic hand-written recursive descent parser.

-However, the 1TBS checker does not handle macros and preprocessor directives (except `#include`).
+However, Yan does not handle macros and preprocessor directives (except `#include`).